lukasg33/m3-markdown/exercise-1/README.md

 See `complete` branch for an example.

->You miss all the shots you don't take' (http://www.brainyquote.com/quotes/quotes/w/waynegretz378694.html)
+>You miss all the shots you don't take

+(http://www.brainyquote.com/quotes/quotes/w/waynegretz378694.html)